-If you have to stop spraying, relieve the fluid pressure on the pump, hose, and gun.
-When a pump ball is holding pressure across the seat, there will be zinc particles trapped between the ball and seat.
-The difference in fluid pressure across the ball and seat will strain the solvent out, collecting many zinc particles at that point.
-This causes two failures:
+If you have to stop spraying, relieve the fluid pressure on the pump, hose and gun.
+When a pump ball is holding pressure across the seat, there will be zinc particles trapped between the ball and the seat.
+The difference in fluid pressure across the ball and the seat will strain the solvent out, collecting many zinc particles at that point.
+This causes two faults:

 1. Packed out particles plug the passage and restrict ball movement.

-2. Some particles keep the ball from fully seating resulting in high velocity "wire draw" failure of the ball and/or seat.
+2. Some particles keep the ball from fully seating resulting in a high velocity "wire draw" fault on the ball and/or seat.

-This applies to any valves in the system, pump checks, any ball valves, and the spray gun.
-Even for short stoppages, relieving fluid pressure and/or low pressure circulating, goes a long way toward keeping things working well.
-Flush as soon as you are done spraying.
+This applies to any valves in the system, pump checks, any ball valves and the spray gun.
+Even for short stoppages, relieving the fluid pressure and/or low pressure circulating goes a long way toward keeping things working well.
+Flush as soon as you have finished spraying.

-Flushing tends to wash the zinc out of suspension even more.
-Don't let it sit in the pump.
-Flush at a fairly high velocity to clean out the dead areas.
+Flushing tends to wash the zinc out of the suspension even more.
+Do not let it sit in the pump.
+Flush out at a fairly high velocity to clean out the dead areas.
 Remember, velocity cleans, not pressure.

 - Finally, dismantle and clean the lower to get any packed zinc off of the checks and packings

 If the balls are the failure point for particular inorganic zincs, we do offer ceramic balls that will hold up somewhat better.
-The seats are already carbide and are extremely hard.
+The seats are made from carbide and are extremely hard.
 Seats and balls should always be replaced together.
-The balls may look much worse, but the smallest wear on the seat will allow some leakage, and quickly start tearing into a new ball.
+The balls may look much worse, but the smallest wear on the seat will allow some leakage and will quickly start tearing into a new ball.
 The image above shows an example of a heavily damaged inlet ball check.

 |0.312||ceramic Al2O3||119259||36-58 cc|